 You can replace the seasonings listed here with a couple of teaspoons of old bay seasoning to really give the dish that cooked crab flavor.

-Feel free to added bread crumbs and parmesan cheese on top of the baking dish just before you place it in the oven.
+Feel free to add panko bread crumbs and parmesan cheese on top of the baking dish just before you place it in the oven.
 This will add a crispy crust to the dish.

 How do you make crab mac and cheese from scratch?